 On September 17, 2014, AG MIT CREL, LLC ("AG MIT CREL"), an indirect, wholly-owned subsidiary of the Company, entered into a Master Repurchase Agreement and Securities Contract, dated as of September 17, 2014 (the "CREL Repurchase Agreement"), with Wells Fargo to finance AG MIT CREL's acquisition of certain beneficial interests in one or more commercial mortgage loans.
 Each transaction under the CREL Repurchase Agreement will have its own specific terms, such as identification of the assets subject to the transaction, sale price, repurchase price and rate.
 The CREL Repurchase Agreement provides for a funding period ending September 17, 2016 and an initial facility termination date of September 17, 2016 (the "Initial Termination Date"), subject to satisfaction of certain terms of the extensions.
-AG MIT CREL has three (3) one-year options to extend the term of the CREL Repurchase Agreement: (i) the first for an additional one year period (the "First Extension Period") ending September 17, 2017 (the "First Extended Termination Date"), (ii) the second for an additional one year period (the "Second Extension Period") ending September 17, 2018 (the "Second Extended Termination Date") and (iii) the third for an additional one year period ending September 17, 2019 (the "Third Extended Termination Date").
-For each of the Initial Termination Date he First Extended Termination Date, if such day is not a Business Day, such date shall be the next succeeding Business Day.
+AG MIT CREL has three (3) one-year options to extend the term of the CREL Repurchase Agreement: (i) the first for an additional one year period (the "First Extension Period") ending September 17, 2017 (the "First Extended Termination Date"), (ii) the second for an additional one year period ending September 17, 2019 (the "Third Extended Termination Date").
+For each of the Initial Termination Date, the First Extended Termination Date and the Third Extended Termination Date, if such day is not a Business Day, such date shall be the next succeeding Business Day.
 Each option shall be exercisable in each case no more than ninety (90) days and no fewer than thirty (30) days prior to the initial facility termination date, the First Extended Termination Date or the Second Extended Termination Date, as the case may be.
 The maximum aggregate borrowing capacity available under the CREL Repurchase Agreement is \$150.0 million.
 Under the CREL Repurchase Agreement, Wells Fargo's recourse against the Company and AG MIT, LLC in the event of a default is limited to \$80 million.
-The Company records its financing at cost, which app

 On August 4, 2015, the Company, AG MIT CREL and AG MIT, LLC, entered into an Omnibus Amendment No. 1 to Master Repurchase and Securities Contract, Guarantee Agreement and Fee and Pricing Letter (the "Amendment") with Wells Fargo.
 The Amendment amended certain terms in the CREL Repurchase Agreement, the Guarantee, dated as of September 17, 2014, delivered by the Company and AG MIT to Wells Fargo (the "Guarantee"), and the Fee and Pricing Letter, dated as of September 17, 2014, between AG MIT CREL and Wells Fargo.
 The Amendment lowered the maximum aggregate borrowing capacity available under the CREL Repurchase Agreement from \$150 million to approximately \$42.8 million.
-The Amendment also provided that the CREL Repurchase Agreement become full recourse to the Company and AG MIT, LLC.
-By amending the recourse of the CREL Repurchase Agreement to the Company and AG MIT, LLC, the Company was able to remove certain financial covenants on AG MIT CREL that limited the amount that could be borrowed under the CREL Repurchase Agreement.
+The Amendment also provided that the CREL Repurchase Agreement become full recourse to the Company and AG MIT, LLC, the Company was able to remove certain financial covenants on AG MIT CREL that limited the amount that could be borrowed under the CREL Repurchase Agreement.
 The Amendment also eliminated the fee for the portion of the repurchase facility that was unused.
 In connection with the execution of the Amendment, AG MIT CREL borrowed an additional \$20.3 million so that as of August 4, 2015 the outstanding borrowings under the Repurchase Agreement totaled approximately \$42.8 million.
+The Company records its financing at cost, which approximates its estimated fair value.
+As of September 30, 2015, the Company had \$42.8 million of debt outstanding under this facility.